tower1ight/World/0.Sessions and Planning/C.04/C.04 Arc 3 - Into The Woods.md

-This conflicts directly with their authoritarianism feudalism does not tack onto this, they have systems of oppression but they are post influence slavery, They ho
+This conflicts directly with their authoritarianism feudalism does not tack onto this, they have systems of oppression but they are post influence slavery,

+Influencing does happen and people do fall victim to it, but unless its been disc

 give them an opt in functionality, influence is ww